willvousden/doodle/README.md

         $ curl -X PUT -F time=2018-10-15T10 -F time=2018-10-15T11 http://localhost:5000/interviewer/2
         {"id":2,"name":"Philipp","times":["2018-10-15 10:00:00","2018-10-15 11:00:00"]}

+    Each time must be on the hour and specify a timezone, or a ``400`` error is issued.

 3. Retrieving the available times for a person (``GET``)?

         $ curl http://localhost:5000/candidate/1